ArielUmansky/crunchloop-interview/README.md

 ### Notes
 - Font Awesome icons are handled via the font-awesome-sass gem:
 - Sidekiq Web UI (for job monitoring) can be enabled in routes.rb via ´/sidekiq´

-## Complete All Feature Explanation
- - User clicks Complete All button on a TodoList show page
- - Button triggers a controller action that enqueues a Sidekiq job
- - Sidekiq job marks all items completed for that list using logic encapsulated and tested in the proper model
- - When done, the job broadcasts a Turbo Stream update
- - The browser receives the Turbo Stream, and updates the UI live (tasks mark completed)
- - User sees the updated list without refreshing